0xIntuition/intuition-contracts/README.md

 The Intuition Knowledge Graph will be recognized as an organic flywheel, where the more developers that implement it, the more valuable the data it houses becomes.

+**NOTE:** This branch represents the exact codebase that was audited by Trail of Bits in March and April 2024.

 ## Getting Started
 - [Intuition Protocol](#intuition-protocol)
   - [Getting Started](#getting-started)